DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Experiments

-Table~\ref{tab:novel_view} shows a comparison of our geometric baseline and our model against SOTA methods on LLFF dataset when trained with 3, 6 and 9 views.
+Table~\ref{tab:novel_view} show a comparison of our geometric baseline and our model against SOTA methods on LLFF and DTU datasets when trained with 3, 6 and 9 views.
 When the number of views is low, the regularizer can have a large impact on the final result, which allows easier comparison of regularizers.
-As seen from the table, the geometric baseline and our method both score favorably to other methods, achieving best scores in PSNR, LPIPS and Average metrics.
-Our geometric baseline has higher metrics, however there are artifacts in the generated test views that can be seen in Figure~\ref{fig:qualitative_results_llff}.
-Our diffusion model-based method generates more plausible depths compared to the geometric baseline.
+As seen from table~\ref{tab:novel_view}, the geometric baseline and our method both score favorably to other methods, often achieving the best scores.
+Our geometric baseline has higher metrics on LLFF, however there are artifacts in the generated test views that can be seen in Fig.~\ref{fig:qualitative_results_llff}.
+Our diffusion model-based method generates more plausible depths compared to the geometric baseline, see section~\ref{sec:ablation}.
+One side-effect is over-smoothing of thin-structures (\eg the top row in Fig.~\ref{fig:qualitative_results_llff}).
 It is also noteworthy that test views contain parts of the scene that are not visible in any of the training views.
-These occluded parts of the scene can impact reconstruction scores significantly -- see supplementary materials for details.
+These occluded parts of the scene can impact reconstruction scores significantly (see supplementary for details).